Art History & Archaeology

 We place an emphasis on learning beyond the classroom, offering you a hands-on experience in the rich environment of Greece.
-As much as practicable, classes are held on-site adding a new dimension to learning and a global understanding of the subject.
+Many classes are held on-site adding a new dimension to learning and a global understanding of the subject.

 We offer an extensive curriculum at the junior-year level.
-The course offerings are augmented by study-travel to important historical sites, designed to enhance classroom material and give you a deeper understanding of Greece.
+Our course offerings are complemented by study-travel to important historical sites, designed to enrich classroom material and give you a deeper understanding of Greece.
 All courses are taught in English.

-All courses make use of the abundant resources in Athens and of what can be seen or experienced directly.
-The Archaeology and Art History courses provide a wealth of opportunities to study authentic materials and original artifacts.
-For instance, the majority of the A331 Aegean and Ancient Greek Art and Archaeology course takes place on-site and in the world renowned museums of Athens.
-Courses from other disciplines also bring you in to direct contact with the local community – such as courses in service learning, environment, government, immigration and modern Greek.
+All CYA courses make use of the abundant resources in Athens and of what can be seen or experienced directly.
+The Archaeology and Art History courses provide a wealth of opportunities to study authentic materials and original artifacts on-site and in the world renowned museums of Athens.
+Courses from other disciplines also bring you in direct contact with the local community – such as courses in service learning, environment, government, immigration and Modern Greek.

 All CYA courses are designed for upper-level undergraduates, and may be taken at two levels -- those with three-hundred numbers and those with four-hundred numbers, which are more specialized and academically more demanding.

 Though all our courses are rigorous and require serious academic work, we recognize that CYA students are drawn from diverse backgrounds and institutions with varying experiences in the subjects they will be studying.
 Accordingly, all three hundred-level courses are designed as a first exposure to the subject, and are of general interest and wide in scope.
 However, some three-hundred-level classes, particularly in Ancient Greek Studies, are designed for students with some background in the subject, and are indicated as such in their description.
 Please read the descriptions of all the courses we offer carefully before choosing your academic program to make sure what you select is appropriate for you.